 "While applied psychology looks more at working with groups, much of the work is done one-on-one.
 And, the programs that people work within are typically developed by people with applied psychology degrees," said Sheila R. Dupuis, Psy.D, an adjunct professor of psychology at SNHU.
 "Applied psychology is an interesting area because it deals with current issues that many students either read about or experience.
 And, the coursework relates to everyday settings.
 Most people who seek psychology degrees do so because they want to help people and make a difference in someone's life or in the world.
 There are many opportunities for them to meet that goal and to address real world, current issues."

 Once you earn a degree in psychology with a concentration in applied psychology, you'll be prepared to use your skills and knowledge in several distinct fields.
 Many SNHU applied psychology graduates work in forensic settings, human resources, athletics, community mental health clinics, drug or alcohol programs, education, counseling and research.

 There are even more opportunities if you decide to use your bachelor's degree with a concentration in applied psychology as the foundation for a master's degree in psychology.
-It will also position you to pursue a doctoral degree in the future.
+It could also position you to pursue a doctoral degree in the future.
 With an advanced degree, you'll have additional responsibilities, oversee more employees, be more likely to get promoted and earn a higher salary.